opensourcedesign/opensourcedesign.github.io/code-of-conduct.md

 # Code of Conduct

-We at Open Source Design strive to make our community a warm, welcoming, and diverse place that is bringing great design to open source software.
-We ask that you adhere to this code of conduct.
+In order to keep the Open Source Design community warm, welcoming, and safe place we ask that all participates read and adhere to the following code of conduct.

 ## Be excellent to each other